Taylor Swift Revealed Her Rerecording Of "Love Story" In The Most Bizarre Way

 Now that Swift officially has the go-ahead to re-record her old discography, it seems she's been moving along quickly.
 And while her collection of songs isn't ready quite yet, the singer just gave fans an unexpected preview.

-Swift lent her updated version of "Love Story" to her friend Ryan Reynolds for a Match.com commercial created by his company Maximum Effort.
+Swift lent her updated version of "Love Story" to her friend Ryan Reynolds for a Match commercial created by his company Maximum Effort.
 In the all-too-real ad, Satan gets matched with "2020," a young woman who mirrors his hellish energy.
 They go on romantic dates, steal toilet paper, and take selfies in front of a literal dumpster fire as the song plays in the background.

 Advertisement